Stonebridge Road

-Stonebridge Road is a multi-purpose stadium in Northfleet, Gravesend, Kent, England, also known as Kuflink Stadium for sponsorship reasons.
+Stonebridge Road is a multi-purpose stadium in Northfleet, Gravesend, Kent, England, also known as Morrow Stadium for sponsorship reasons.
 It is primarily used for football matches.
-Stonebridge Road was constructed in 1905, and was initially the home of Northfleet FC, which merged with Gravesend FC in 1946.
+Stonebridge Road was constructed in 1905, and was initially the home of Northfleet United F.C., which merged with Gravesend United in 1946.
 It is currently the home ground of Ebbsfleet United (formerly Gravesend & Northfleet FC).
 Thus, Stonebridge Road has been the home of Ebbsfleet and its predecessor football clubs for over 100 years.

 Although one of the Fleet's local rivals, from 2000 to 2006 Dartford had a groundsharing agreement with Ebbsfleet United to use Stonebridge Road as its home.
 Gillingham used Stonebridge Road briefly for home matches in 1961.